natesworksdev/Ryujinx/README.md

   The CPU emulator emulates an ARMv8 CPU, and only the new 64-bits ARMv8 instructions are implemented (with a few instructions still missing).
 It translates the ARM code to a custom IR and then it performs a few optimizations and turns that into x86 code.
   To handle that we use our own JIT called ARMeilleure, which has the custom IR and compiles the code to x86.
-  ChocolArm is the old ARM emulator, is being replaced by ARMeilleure (It can still be enabled inside the configuration menu/file) and it works by translating the ARM code to .NET IL.
-The runtime JIT then compiles that to the platform CPU code.
-On .NET Core, the JIT is called RyuJIT (hence the project name, Ryujinx).

 - **GPU**